Nick Hogan

-Nicholas Allan Bollea (born July 27, 1990), known as Nick Hogan, is an American reality television personality known for his appearances on the reality show Hogan Knows Best (and its spin-off, Brooke Knows Best) alongside his father, professional wrestler Hulk Hogan, mother, and older sister Brooke Hogan.
+Nick Bollea (born 1990), also known as Nick Hogan, is an American wrestling commissioner and former television personality.
+He is known for his appearances on the reality show Hogan Knows Best, and its spin-off Brooke Knows Best, featuring his father Hulk Hogan and older sister Brooke Hogan.
+Hogan became the acting commissioner of Real American Freestyle (RAF) in 2025, following his father's death.

-As a boy, he made occasional appearances on WCW programming.

-Hogan was involved in a car crash in which he crashed into a tree as a result of driving under the influence of alcohol and racing his automobile on August 26, 2007.
-He spent May 9 to October 21, 2008, in the Pinellas County Jail as a result.
-The passenger in his car, John Graziano, was seriously injured and suffered massive brain damage.

-Following his father's death in 2025, Hogan became the acting commissioner of Real American Freestyle.

 Motorsports

 Hogan earned a Formula D competition license in 2006 from Formula Drift, the only professional drifting series in North America, and competed in one of their competitions, the event in Atlanta on May 12, 2007.

 Hogan was active in the NOPI Drift series, qualified 10th at the Denver NOPI drift event of 2007, and placed third at their Pittsburgh event.
 He occasionally attended amateur drifting competitions.
 According to Chris Tyler, a drift event organizer, Hogan attended an event the Friday prior to his 2007 crash.
 Hogan did not compete; he gave drifting demonstrations between the runs of competitors.

 Hogan's celebrity status and enthusiasm for drifting attracted sponsors.
 He was briefly signed to Dodge, but company spokesman Todd Goyer said that he "is not a Dodge driver or a Mopar driver", and that his relationship with Dodge/Mopar ended two months prior to his 2007 crash.
 He was sponsored for the 2007 season by Polaroid, Mac Tools, BF Goodrich and Sparco.
-These companies are still listed on the NOPI website as sponsors of Nick's drift car, but Polaroid VP of marketing Cheryl Mau said, "We do not have a signed sponsorship agreement with Nick Hogan for the 2008 race season."
+Polaroid did not renew their sponsorship of Hogan for the 2008 race season.

 Hogan had two Dodge Vipers with steering modified to enhance their drifting capability, but his last competition vehicle was a Nissan 350Z.